jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

   to find SQL queries.
 This led to a large number of false positives but also revealed many instances where SQL queries were built using string processing rather than with an ORM library or SQL parameterization.
 This is problematic due to the level of care required to prevent SQL injection when building raw queries (and as a side note, queries that do not use ORM make it much harder to use a NoSQL database with Canvas).
 Several of these queries are very complex, with dozens of variables that contain user input, and some of the queries appear in functions that are directly responsible for dispatching web API calls.

+ **CWE-502:** We performed text searches for the Marshall serialization library and found none in the codebase.
+Next, we looked for OpenStruct.
+Canvas does use OpenStruct but only for serialization, not deserialization.
+Next, we looked for YAML deserialization.
+Canvas uses YAML deserialization methods in 15 places.
+Of these, 10 use a `safe_load()` method, which restricts the datatypes that can be deserialized.
+The remaining 5 were manually reviewed.

   **CWE-532:** CodeQL detected 74 vulnerabilities with all of them having a severity level of high.
 14 of the reported issues were related to test cases and can therefore likely be disregarded.
 An example of one of the detected vulnerabilities in the users controller can be seen below:
   ![SNYK-CSRF result](./Diagrams/CodeQL-CWE532-Example.PNG)